boblsturm/aimusicgenerationchallenge2022/README.md

 # The Ai Music Generation Challenge 2022

-Unlike the previous two editions ([2020](https://boblsturm.github.io/aimusic2020/),[2021](https://github.com/boblsturm/aimusicgenerationchallenge2021)), there are three subchallenges this year!
-Participants can compete in any number of these subchallenges.
+Unlike the previous two editions ([2020](https://boblsturm.github.io/aimusic2020/),[2021](https://github.com/boblsturm/aimusicgenerationchallenge2021)), there are three sub-challenges this year!
+Participants can compete in any number of these sub-challenges.

 ## What are the three subchallenges?